-(dollars in millions) June 30, 2020 December 31, 2019
+(dollars in millions) Sept ember 30, 2020 De ecember 31, 2019

-Cash and cash equivalents \$ 6,975 \$ 4,937
+Cash and cash equivalents \$ 10,001 \$ 4,937

-Total debt 32,750 43,252
+Total debt 32,781 43,252

-Total equity 68,892 44,231
+Total equity 70,080 44,231

-Total capitalization (total debt plus total equity) 101,642 87,483
+Total capitalization (total debt plus total equity) 102,861 87,483

 Total debt to total capitalization 32 % 49 %

-Liquidity and Financial Condition as of June 30, 2020
+Liquidity and Financial Condition as of September 30, 2020

 We assess our liquidity in terms of our ability to generate cash to fund our operating, investing and financing activities.
 Our principal source of liquidity is operating cash flows.
 In addition to operating cash flows, other significant factors that affect our overall management of liquidity include: capital expenditures, customer financing requirements, investments in businesses, dividends, common stock repurchases, pension funding, access to the commercial paper markets, adequacy of available bank lines of credit, redemptions of debt, and the ability to attract long-term capital at satisfactory terms.
-We had \$6.84 billion available under our various credit facilities at June 30, 2020.
+We had \$6.84 billion available under our various credit facilities at September 30, 2020.

 As discussed above in Business Overview, the COVID-19 pandemic has negatively affected the U.S. and global economy, disrupted global supply chains and financial markets, and resulted in significant travel restrictions, including mandated facility closures and shelter-in-place orders in numerous jurisdictions around the world.
-In response, we have begun taking actions to preserve capital and protect the long-term needs of our business, including cutting discretionary spending, significantly reducing capital expenditures and research and development spend, suspending share repurchases, deferring merit increases, freezing non-essential hiring, repositioning employees to defense work, and furloughing employees when needed.
+In response, we have taken actions to preserve capital and protect the long-term needs of our business, including cutting discretionary spending, significantly reducing capital expenditures and research and development spend, suspending share repurchases, deferring merit increases, freezing non-essential hiring, repositioning employees to defense work, furloughing employees when needed, and personnel reductions.
 We will monitor the environment closely and are prepared to take further actions if necessary.
 Although our business will be significantly impacted, we currently believe we have sufficient liquidity to withstand the potential impacts.

-The CARES Act, along with earlier issued IRS guidance, provides for a net deferral of payroll tax payments.
-As a result, we have deferred cash outflows of approximately \$200 million during the six months ended June 30, 2020, and expect a full year 2020 cash flows benefit of approximately \$450 million.
-This will have the effect of increasing cash outflows for payroll taxes during 2021 and 2022.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), along with earlier issued IRS guidance, provides for a net deferral of payroll tax payments.
+In the quarter ended September 30, 2020, we had cash outflows of \$300 million related to previously deferred payroll taxes, and expect to pay any remaining deferred payroll taxes in the fourth quarter of 2020.
+As a result, we no longer expect a cash flows benefit in 2020, or an impact to future years' cash flows, from the net deferral of payroll tax payments.
 In addition, deferrals of required estimated federal, foreign and state income tax payments due to the CARES Act and other similar state and foreign stimulus incentives could impact the timing of these payments within the year.
 The CARES Act, among other things, also contains numerous other provisions which may impact us.
-We continue to refine the effect of the CARES Act and ongoing government guidance related to COVID-19 that may be issued.
+We continue to refine our understanding of the impact of the CARES Act on our business, and ongoing government guidance related to COVID-19 that may be issued.

-At June 30, 2020, we had cash and cash equivalents of \$7.0 billion, of which approximately 28% was held by foreign subsidiaries.
+At September 30, 2020, we had cash and cash equivalents of \$10.0 billion, of which approximately 20% was held by foreign subsidiaries.
 We manage our worldwide cash requirements by reviewing available funds among the many subsidiaries through which we conduct our business and the cost effectiveness with which those funds can be accessed.
 The Company does not intend to reinvest certain undistributed earnings of its international subsidiaries that have been previously taxed in the U.S. For the remainder of the Company's undistributed international earnings, unless tax effective to repatriate, we will continue to permanently reinvest these earnings.
-We have repatriated approximately \$1.3 billion of cash for the six months ended June 30, 2020.
+We have repatriated approximately \$1.8 billion of cash for the nine months ended September 30, 2020.